DEFRA/defra-docker-node/README.md

 `Dockerfile.service` - This is an example project that doesn't expose any external ports (a message based service).
 There is also no build step in this Dockerfile.

+## CI/CD
+On commit to master Jenkins will build both `node` and `node-development` images and push them to the `defradigital` organisation in GitHub if the tag specified in `./Jenkinsfile` does not already exist in DockerHub.

 ## Licence

 THIS INFORMATION IS LICENSED UNDER THE CONDITIONS OF THE OPEN GOVERNMENT LICENCE found at: